 The only way to be ready for an emergency is to prepare ahead of time.
 This blog will give you a checklist and a strategy, so you know what to do if you have a plumbing emergency.

 The biggest question you need to ask yourself is, “Can this problem wait?”
 Consider if the affected area of your plumbing is immediately necessary or whether you can get away with leaving it for a while.
 An unstoppable leak is not something that can wait.
 A clogged drain in a bathroom you hardly use can probably be handled with an appointment.

 Other examples of a plumbing emergency are a broken water heater or a clogged drain in a vital area such as your only shower or a toilet.

-What is Pride Plumbing Doing to Keep Customers Safe and Healthy?
+What is Pride Plumbing of Rochester Doing to Keep Customers Safe and Healthy?

 Our number one priority is to protect the health and safety or our customers and employees.
 We ask that you do not schedule appointments if someone in your household has shown symptoms in the recent past.